 - Lab retreats serve as an opportunity to think about broader implications of our work, brainstorm future projects, and recognize and appreciate our progress.

 - Professional successes and personal milestones are celebrated through lab lunches, birthday cake gatherings*, and outings to many interesting places in the Greater Boston area.

 - Because we recognize that lab members have various personal commitments and scheduling restrictions, official lab outings and events are held during standard work hours.

 - Members of the lab enjoy taking part in a number of informal lab activities, most of which involve home-made, artisanal baked goods*.

-- * Not applicable during pandemics
+* Not applicable during a global pandemic

 to meet the needs of every trainee and help them to advance their careers

 - The PI participates in mentorship training through HHMI and Harvard University on a regular basis and takes advantage of available resources to help meet the individual needs of each trainee.